kimseungbin/tag-and-release/README.md

 ### Usage

-The label checker runs automatically when:
+The label checker runs automatically when tag-and-release action is ran.

-- A new issue is created a label is created, edited, or deleted.

 # Prerequisites

 # Installation